ZupIT/docs-charles/content/en/Guides/Use Cases.md

 Circles Sample is developed by our team in order to make you able to implement it in a test environment and to get to know the deploy in circles concept better.
 Besides, it can be helpful to understand how to configure the chart template of your application,

 {{% alert color="info" %}}
- To run this use case, you must already have a defined workspace, to know more about it, [**check this section**](../../../../../get-started/defining-a-workspace/).
+ To run this use case, you must already have a defined workspace, to know more about it, [**check out defining a workspace section**](/get-started/defining-a-workspace/overview/).
 {{% /alert %}}

 The use case is based on the following steps: